 This is the beauty of documentary wedding photography.
 Because a documentary wedding photographer is discreet, the people being photographed will not react in the way they would to a traditional wedding photographer.
 This means you capture that smile that only comes out when your partner is really laughing, the look that you only see when your mum is really proud of you, that tear of joy in the eye of your dad, who rarely shows emotion and certainly not in public.
 These moments are priceless.
 They show people’s personality, not just their picture.

 What About Group Shots?

-This is where I break from the rules of documentary wedding photography.
-Whilst my aim is to capture your day as it really is, I understand that many couples will want the traditional formal photographs captured.
+I understand that many couples will want some traditional formal photographs captured.
 I am more than happy to capture these on your day and make them as fun and painless as possible.

-I would suggest that you limit the amount of formal photographs on your wedding day.
+I would, however, suggest that you limit the number of formal photographs on your wedding day.
 This is simply because it takes a chunk of precious time out of you having fun with your friends and family.
 Trust me, after the first few formal photographs, you will be more than ready to get back to the party!